arcons/adventofrust2021/README.md

 # Day 1

-This language is not made for AoC
+This language is not made for AoC.

+# Day 2
+Switched to cargo, gonna just swap file names of main.rs and use cargo.run